 Membership is free and open to any employer in the greater Seacoast region of New Hampshire.
-Join today to enhance your reputation as an environmentally and worker friendly employer!
+Download a membership application and join today to enhance your reputation as an environmentally and worker friendly employer!

 Enjoy the cost savings